LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-11-rustlings-standard-library-types.md

 ## iterators1.rs

-[Iterator] is essential tool to iterate over *collections*.
+[Iterator] is an essential tool to iterate over *collections*.
 We can even implement `trait Iterator` to our custom struct to make it iterable.

 ```rust